 - Gardens by the Bay Admission

 Gardens by the Bay is proof that even some of the best attractions in Singapore don’t have to cost you a cent.
 Entrance into this huge man-made park is completely free all day, every day, and a getting a glimpse of the giant SuperTree Grove is simply a Singapore-must.
-Come at night to see the 50 metre-high trees spectacularly lit up during the Garden Rhapsody light show that runs at 19:45 and 20:45.
+Come at night to see the 50-metre-high trees spectacularly lit up during the entertaining light show at 7.45pm and 8.45pm.

 Although entry is free, other attractions inside the park are not.
 The impressive Flower Dome and Cloud Forest are S$16 each (or both for S$25), whilst the SkyWalk, allowing you to get up close to those trees, costs $S5.
 Read More...